Dailymotion-Pro-Services/Dailymotion-Pro-WP-Docs/README.md

 ## Source Code and Development

 This plugin includes minified JavaScript files that are built from TypeScript source code.
-In accordance with WordPress plugin guidelines, the source code is included in the plugin package in the `src` directory.
+In accordance with WordPress plugin guidelines, the source code is included in the plugin package in the `src` directory for JavaScript and in the `styles` directory for CSS.

 The plugin uses the following build tools:
 - npm: For JavaScript dependency management and build scripts